 If you’re on the Disney Dining Plan (DDP) and have stockpiled your snack credits, you’re in luck.
 Many of the mini food portions are able to purchased with snack credits.
 For this reason, if you are using snack credits you should plan that your Epcot day will be closer to the end of your trip so you will have enough stockpiled to taste test all your heart desires.
 The foods that are able to be purchased with credits are labeled with a DDP at each kiosk.
 They are also marked with the foodie passport you get when you arrive.

-A neat trick we use to get the most bang for our buck is seek out the snack with the DDP symbol that costs the most.
+A neat trick we use to get the most bang for our buck is to seek out the snack with the DDP symbol that costs the most.
 These are usually slightly larger portions and stretches your credits a little farther.
 That way if you want a few things from a kiosk you end up spending the actual cash on cheaper things.

 Grab a Gift Card

 Our absolute best advice is to pay for Food and Wine treats with a festival gift card.
-You can load the gift card with whatever amount you would like and it allows you to stick to budget.
+You can load the gift card with whatever amount you would like and it allows you to stick to a budget.
 We’ve tried all of these ways for budgeting the festival into our trips and the gift card method is our favorite.
-Giving each person in your family or party a 50 dollar giftcard could easily satisfy about 10 goodies that could double as your meals for a day.
+Giving each person in your family or party a 50 dollar gift card could easily satisfy about 10 goodies that could double your meals for a day.

 If you’re not on the Dining Plan and you’re ready and able to pay cash then plan around 5 bucks for each sample.
 Know that these are tasting size portions.
 And while many do cost a little less than 5 dollars, the ones that cost more will help you stay on track with your spending.
 Keep in mind there are about 30 kiosks through the World Showcase.
 Even if you only try things from half of them and pay 5 bucks each at 15 kiosks you’ll be at 75 dollars per person.
 So budget accordingly.